Team-Neidin/Team-Neidin.github.io/_posts/2021-01-06-virtual-competition.md

 ---
 layout: post
 title: Important F1 in Schools Ireland Update
-subtitle: F1 in Schools Ireland will go virtual
+subtitle: From the F1 in Schools Ireland Team
 tags: [f1_in_schools_team]
 comments: true
 ---